"I've never been a side chic, I'm for my husband": Mercy Eke says in viral clip

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!

-Big Brother Naija star, Mercy Eke was on Frankly speaking podcast recent and the she has stirred reactions on social media with her revelations.
+Big Brother Naija star, Mercy Eke, was on Frankly speaking podcast recently, and she has stirred reactions on social media with her revelations.

-The entrepreneur disclosed that she has never been a side chic but she would be a wife and also try to be a since chic to her husband.
+The entrepreneur disclosed that she has never been a side chic, but she would be a wife and also try to be a side chic to her husband.

 She continued by saying that she is not dating any married man, but if she stoops that low at any point, she would take the man completely from his wife.